According to the latest Gallup American Workplace Report,1 remote employees are actually more engaged than office workers.

 Why engaging remote employees isn’t the same as engaging on-site employees

 Remote or on-site, employees have the same psychological and professional needs from their organizations: flexibility, transparency, respect, autonomy, purpose, and a long list of others.
+Here’s a quick clip from our Remote Work Masterclass on engaging your remote employees:

 But while most WFH policies cover the flexibility part, crucial aspects of employee engagement (such as team spirit, office culture, communication) become harder to facilitate.